Fix: CPU Overheating

 Related:The Best Thermal Paste (2023 Reviews)How To Apply Thermal Paste To A CPUHow To Clean Thermal Paste From CPU

-Thermal paste is a vital part of any computer of today.
+Thermal paste is an essential part of any computer of today.
 Without it, both GPUs and CPUs can overheat.

-The purpose of thermal paste is to eliminate any spaces between a processor’s IHS (integrated heat spreader) and a cooler’s cold plate.
-By removing the air gaps between these two metal objects, heat can transfer much more effectively.
+The purpose of thermal paste is to eliminate any gaps between a processor’s IHS (integrated heat spreader) and a cooler’s cold plate.
+By removing the air spaces between these two metal objects, heat can transfer much more efficiently.

 Over time, the thermal compound in your computer can dry out.
 In fact, it is possible that there isn’t any thermal paste applied at all, which can be the root of overheating.